-When I teach fermentation workshops, I often get asked about apple cider vinegar - is the mother in it healthy (yes), can I use that as a scoby for kombucha (no), or why is it so dang expensive? (we currently pay a higher price for high quality foods!)
-Well, I'm going to share with you the two ways I have made my own apple cider vinegar, and this way I no longer have to rely on $11 bottles of it from the grocery store.
+When I teach fermentation workshops, I often get asked about apple cider vinegar - is the mother in it healthy (yes), can I use that as a scoby for kombucha (no), or why is it so dang expensive? (the reality just is that we currently pay a higher price for high quality foods!)

 EASY WAY TO MAKE APPLE CIDER VINEGAR #1: